BASIS OF PRESENTATION, CONSOLIDATION AND ACCOUNTING POLICIES (Policies)

-(1)Includes revenues of approximately $8.6 million and $10.6 million related to government services that were previously included in the oil and gas and other service lines for the three and six months ended September 30, 2020, respectively.
+(1)Includes revenues of approximately $2.0 million related to government services that were previously included in the oil and gas and other service lines for the three months ended June 30, 2020.

-(2)Includes Asia Pacific and certain Europe revenues of approximately $3.1 million and $6.6 million that were previously included in the oil and gas service line for the three and six months ended September 30, 2020, respectively.
+(2)Includes Asia Pacific and certain Europe revenues of approximately $3.5 million that were previously included in the oil and gas service line for the three months ended June 30, 2020.

 Contract Assets, Liabilities and Receivables

 The Company generally satisfies performance of contract obligations by providing helicopter and fixed wing services to its customers in exchange for consideration.
 The timing of performance may differ from the timing of the customer’s payment, which results in the recognition of a contract asset or a contract liability.
 A contract asset exists when the Company has a contract with a customer for which revenue has been recognized (i.e., services have been performed), but customer payment is contingent on a future event (i.e., satisfaction of additional performance obligations).
 These contract assets are transferred to receivables when the right to consideration becomes unconditional.
 Contract liabilities relate to deferred revenues in which advance consideration is received from customers for contracts where revenues are recognized based on future performance of services.